Home Buying a Vehicle in Australia (van, 4WD, car)

 Platforms for buying and selling vehicles

-CarSales: Australia’s largest online vehicle marketplace, CarSales offers a vast selection of new and used cars.
+CarSales: Australia’s largest online vehicle marketplace.
 It provides detailed car reviews, price comparisons, and a range of filters to help you find the perfect vehicle.

-Gumtree: A popular classifieds site in Australia, Gumtree is a great platform for buying and selling used vehicles.
+Gumtree: Great platform for buying and selling used vehicles.
 It offers a more direct and personal approach to vehicle transactions.

-CarsGuide: This platform not only allows you to buy and sell cars but also provides valuable advice, car reviews, and the latest automotive news.
+CarsGuide: Buy and sell cars but also provides valuable advice, car reviews, and the latest automotive news.

 Allow a couple of weeks or even months before reselling your van/car/4WD, although it is still early, start to prepare your ad for the Internet, think about the money you want to get for it, etc.